top of page

 Alexandria Sinnamon

-The Church Number: 55% of Younger Adults Prefer Small Churches
+The Enormous Potential of Small Churches

 Alexandria Sinnamon